Route 28 Detour. Routes 28A and 28B are in service- CHECK ROUTE DELAYS AND DETOURS BUTTON BELOW FOR DETAILS

 Bus/Trolley routes operate on a set schedule at designated stops, providing extensive coverage throughout the cities within Brevard County as well as unincorporated areas.
 View Video Tutorials and Learn how to ride.

-All transit buses and trollies are wheelchair lift equipped and accommodate bikes at no additional charge.
+All transit buses and trollies are mobility device lift equipped and accommodate bikes at no additional charge.
 Surfboards are allowed inside the bus/trolley, based on space availability.
 Weekend and Saturday service is available on most routes.
 View maps and schedules.

 Major shopping centers, government centers, social service agencies, area colleges, universities and hospitals are just some of the locations served by Space Coast Area Transit.
 Weekend and evening service is also available in some areas.